-The Company's non-management directors regularly meet in executive session and typically these meetings are held in conjunction with a Board meeting.
-Mr. McNitt, as Lead Director, presides over all executive sessions of the non-management and the independent directors.
+The Company's non-management directors regularly meet in executive session, typically in conjunction with Board meetings.
+Mr. McNitt, as Lead Director, presides over all executive sessions of the non-management independent directors.

 Annual CEO Performance Evaluations

 Each year, the Compensation Committee meets to evaluate the Chief Executive Officer's performance prior to making compensation decisions relative to the CEO.
 All independent directors, including the Lead Director, are invited to provide input into this discussion.